 Make sure you have a business account

-Before you can reach out to any brands for partnerships, affiliate links, etc., you will need a business account.
-Business accounts are free and give you access to analytics, among other things.
+If you want to learn how to make money on Pinterest, you need a business account.
+This is a must do if you want to reach out to any brands for partnerships, affiliate links, etc. Business accounts are free and give you access to analytics, among other things.

 Use Tailwind to schedule pins

 Tailwind is a marketing app that was created just for Pinterest and Instagram.
 It can help you with analytics, promoting Pins, but one of the things it does really well is helping you create a pinning schedule.
 Tailwind costs $9.99 a month, and pinners swear by it.